 B. Confidentiality.
 This statute says all of these records are confidential and may not be furnished, nor may the medical condition of the patient be discussed with, any person other than the patient or the patient’s legal representative or other health care providers who are involved in the care and treatment of the patient, except upon written authorization of the patient.
-Exceptions include any person or corporation that has procured or furnished the examination or treatment with the patient’s consent, or with a compulsory physical exam under Rule 1.360, F.R.C.P.
+Exceptions include any person or corporation that has procured or furnished the examination or treatment with the patient’s consent, or in the case of a compulsory physical exam under Florida Rule of Civil Procedure 1.360.
 Copies may also be furnished in any civil or criminal action upon the issuance of a subpoena from a court of competent jurisdiction and proper notice to the patient or the patient’s legal representative by the party seeking such records.
-The statute also states that except in medical malpractice cases when the health care provider is or reasonably expects to be named as a defendant, information disclosed to the health care practitioner by a patient is confidential and may be disclosed only to other health care providers involved in the care or treatment of the patient, or by written authorization from the patient or compelled by subpoena at deposition, evidentiary hearing, or trial for which proper notice has been given.
-There has been much litigation over the scope of this privilege, primarily surrounding the former practice of defense lawyers, who arrange private meetings with the plaintiff’s doctors.
-Most of these disputes about the scope of this privilege have been put to rest by the Supreme Court case of Acosta v.
-Richter, 671 So.2d 149 (Fla.
-1996), which says that this is improper.
+The statute also states that except in medical malpractice cases when the health care provider is or reasonably expects to be named as a defendant, information disclosed to the health care practitioner by a patient is confidential and may be disclosed only to other healthcare providers involved in the care or treatment of the patient, or with the patient’s written authorization, or when compelled by subpoena at a deposition, evidentiary hearing, or trial for which proper notice has been given.
+There has been a great deal of litigation over the scope of this privilege, primarily surrounding the defense lawyers’ former practice of arranging private meetings with the plaintiff’s doctors.